 - Contract backlog is the maximum contract dayrate revenues that can be earned from firm commitments for contract services represented by executed definitive agreements based on the contracted operating dayrate during the contract period less any planned out-of-service periods for regulatory inspections and surveys or other work.
 Contract backlog excludes revenues resulting from mobilization and demobilization fees, capital or upgrade reimbursement, recharges, bonuses and other revenue sources.
 Contract backlog may also include the maximum contract amount of revenues for the use of our rigs as bareboat charters or as accommodation units.
 The contract period excludes revenues from extension options under our contracts unless such options have been exercised.
 The contract operating dayrate may differ from the amount estimated due to reduced dayrates for rig movements, adverse weather and equipment downtime, among other factors.
 Actual dayrates may also include contractual adjustments based on market factors, such as Brent crude oil or natural gas prices or cost increases.
-Contract backlog is a key indicator of our potential future revenue generation. - Total recordable incident rate ("TRIR") is the number of recordable safety incidents per 200,000 man-hours. - Uptime is the period during which we perform well operations without stoppage due to mechanical, procedural or other operational events that result in non-productive well operations time.
+Contract backlog is a key indicator of our potential future revenue generation. - Total recordable incident rate ("TRIR") is the number of recordable safety incidents per 200,000 man-hours. - Uptime is the period during which we perform operations without unplanned stoppage due to mechanical, procedural or other operational events that result in non-productive operations time.
 Uptime is expressed as a percentage measured daily, monthly or yearly.
 Uptime performance is a key customer contracting criterion, an indication of our operational efficiency and directly related to our current and future revenues and profit generation.

-The following table includes selected operating measures as of December 31, 2021, 2020 and 2019:
+The following table includes selected operating measures as of December 31, 2022, 2021 and 2020:

 As of December 31,

-2021 2020 2019
+2022 2021 2020 2020

-Contract backlog (in millions) \$ 1,679 \$ 1,377 \$ 2,005
+Contract backlog (in millions) \$ 2,682 \$ 1,679 \$ 1,377

-The following table includes selected operating measures for the years ended December 31, 2020, 2019 and 2018:
+The following table includes selected operating measures for the years ended December 31, 2022, 2021 and 2020:

 Years ended December 31,

-2021 2020 2019
+2022 2021 2020

-TRIR 0.16 0.19 0.19
+TRIR 0.16 0.16 0.19

-Uptime 99.3% 99.4% 99.2%
+Uptime 99.3% 99.3% 99.4%